ggmessier/ggmessier.github.io/index.md

 - [Digital Communications](https://www.youtube.com/playlist?list=PL7sWxFnBVJLXpEiNn2IqD5sCHws4UG_sS) (graduate course)

 You can also view a list of the classes I've taught in the past [here](pages/teaching).

-## Hobbies and Diversions

-It's defintely fair to say that I got into electrical engineering mainly because it would help me have more fun with my hobby projects!
-You can find assorted information about the various projects I'm enjoing on my [GitHub wiki](https://github.com/ggmessier/frogs/wiki).
-Much of this is frog themed due to a long time love of [Kermit](https://en.wikipedia.org/wiki/Kermit_the_Frog) and the [role of frogs in our ecosystems](https://www.naturewatch.ca/wp-content/biguploads/senior_guide_712.pdf).